samuelstjean/nlsam/docs/wiki/install_windows.md

-# Instruction for installing on Windows
+# Installation for Windows

 ## Easy way - grab a binary release

 + To simply run the algorithm, the easiest way is definitely to download the windows binary from the [release](https://github.com/samuelstjean/nlsam/releases) section as you won't need to install python or anything else.
 Just unzip the archive and start the program from a command line prompt, that's it!

-+ If you want to try out a precompiled dev version from master/another branch, you can find automatic builds here https://ci.appveyor.com/project/samuelstjean/nlsam/build/artifacts.
-Unless you need a feature which is not yet released, I would however not advise to use this method since they are automatically made after each commit and are subject to frequent changes.
++ If you want to try out a precompiled dev version from master/another branch, you can find automatic builds [here](https://ci.appveyor.com/project/samuelstjean/nlsam/build/artifacts).
+Unless you need a fancy feature which is not yet released, I would stick to the released version for simplicity as the automatic builds are subject to frequent changes.

 + If you would like to study/modify the code, you will need a python distribution and a compiler as outlined below.